BMK-01/CyberSecurity-Foundation-Labs/01-Foundations/README.md

+## Foundations
+Computer Basics and introduction into cybersecurity.
+Everything someone in IT should know.

-# What I learnt:
+# Topics:
-- Introduction to Cybersecurity
-- Computer Fundamentals
-- Operating Systems Basics (Windows + Linux)
+- Operating Systems
+- Computer Hardware
+- Storage
-- Software Basics
+- Software
-- Networking Fundamentals (OSI Model, IP, DNS, etc.)
-- Basic IT concepts (clients, servers, VPNs, firewalls)
-- How the web works
+- Processes
-- Attacks and Defenses
+- Filesystems
+- Internet Basics

 # Resources and Tools i used:
-TryHackMe: Pre-Security Learning Path
+- TryHackMe: Pre-Security Learning Path
-Labex Linux Journey: GrassHopper Learning Path and Quick Start with Linux Course
+- Online Articles